Bus transport in Wales: Other recent history

 In March 2022, the Welsh Government proposed changing the structure of the bus system in Wales into a single franchising system and network styled Bws Cymru (Bus Wales), an equivalent to London Buses.
 The white paper proposed establishing one ticketing system, one timetable and one operator, with private firms bidding to run services, while Welsh Ministers held a larger say in the management of the system.
 A 12-week consultation was launched following the announcement, and the government would introduce a law to franchise all bus services in Wales.
 The proposed system differs from England and Scotland, where local authorities command more control, although the Welsh Government also announced it intends lift the ban on allowing local authorities to set up new publicly owned bus companies.

 In November 2022, First Cymru simplified its "Tap On-Tap Off" fare capping service in Bridgend County Borough where adult customer fares would be calculated based on the direct distance travelled by the customer.

 On 11 February 2023, the Welsh Government's Bus Emergency Scheme was extended for three months until June 2023.
 The scheme aimed to mitigate the impact of the COVID-19 pandemic in Wales on the bus industry.
 The Welsh Government later confirmed that it would not extend the scheme further.
 The termination of the scheme would potentially lead to cuts to bus services in Wales, and not all them can be funded.
 Llyr Gruffydd MS criticised the cuts, stating it would leave the poorest and most vulnerable people isolated.

 In March 2023, the Coach and Bus Association Cymru warned that the cuts must be averted for the Welsh Government to meet its long-term policy for the future of the network, and argued there were medium-term solutions to avoid the threat of a "skeleton" network.
 While two Labour council leaders stated the cuts would be "devastating".

 In April 2023, the Welsh Government extended the scheme for three more weeks from the initial June deadline, now lasting till 24 July.
 A May 2023 committee was held over concerns of the end of the scheme, and it was argued "modest additional funding" would protect services till March 2024.

 On 23 May 2023, the Welsh Government offered an additional £20 million to the industry but stated it would not be enough to cover all services at risk of cutting.

+On 30 June 2026, the Welsh Government announced that a new coach service would be launched between Carmarthen and Bangor, it will reduce journey time by over an hour.
+It was latter revealed that the service will be called TaithCymru and daily services would start from 25 October 2026.